hamzasaleem021/open-loops/README.md

 ### 2. Run the SQL

 In the Supabase SQL editor, paste and run the contents of `open-loops-supabase.sql`.
-This creates the `loops` table, row-level security policies, and realtime subscriptions.
+This creates the `loops` table, row-level security policies, the `batch_upsert_loops` RPC, and registers the table for realtime subscriptions.

+The SQL is idempotent — you can re-run it safely after pulling updates (it uses `if not exists` for columns and indexes, and `create or replace` for the trigger and RPC).

 ### 3. Configure the app